Brooke’s success over 35 with endometriosis!

 Advanced endometriosis and an associated laparoscopy as a teenager, led me to always believe having children would not be in my future.
 As a young college student, starting a family was the furthest from my mind, thus I never anticipated how significant that early diagnosis would be for my future.

 Fast forward 15 years when my gynecologist, at my annual visit, asked if we wanted to talk about family planning.
 Her concern was that I had just turned 35 and the window for fertility was narrowing for healthy women, much less someone with a significant endometriosis history.
 Reproductive advancements over the years led her to believe we might have options now.
-Also, since I had been on continuous birth control for 15 years to stop my cycle, she was worried about the long term ramifications.
+Also, since I had been on continuous contraceptives for 15 years to stop my cycle, she was worried about the long term ramifications.
 After a lifetime of thinking it was not possible, it was surreal to start thinking about the possibilities.
 My husband and I tried not to get our hopes to high because we had always been told the advanced stage disease had done so much damage as a young teenager.

-The first step was to get off birth control and see what my body would do.
+The first step was to get off the pill and see what my body would do.
 Not surprising, the endometriosis that had been at bay for so long came back with a vengeance immediately.
 I developed large masses and the endometrial tissue started growing everywhere.
 The pain was incredible, not to mention the fear of what permanent damage was being done to my organs.
 My doctor sent me to a local fertility specialist right away to run tests and take images to see how extensive the damage was.
 Over the course of several months, I ended up at three different fertility clinics throughout the state of Florida only to be told by every doctor that the damage was too great, the masses too large, and the case too complex to even try.
 No one would touch my case.
-Everyone said to get back on birth control or go ahead and have a hysterectomy.
+Everyone said to get back on the pill or go ahead and have a hysterectomy.
 While the result was not surprising, it was frustrating to have had a tiny bit of hope that this might be possible only to have that door slammed in our faces very quickly.

 As a last resort and at the nudging from a friend, we called CCRM.
 I sent them all of my records and told them no one would even let us try in Florida.
 We soon had our phone consult with Dr. Schoolcraft and he told us the magic words that we held onto, “I can get you pregnant!”
 We were ecstatic!
 Our only option was IVF, but to us the trial of facing IVF was nothing compared to the lifetime of never being given a chance to try.